Narasimha142/Narasimha142/README.md

-# Hi there! 👋 I'm Narasimha
+s# Hi there! 👋 I'm Narasimha

 🚀 **About Me**
 - 👀 I’m interested in **Java Full-Stack Development, Spring Boot, Docker, AWS, and Machine Learning**